-We have assisted hundreds of clients, from medical doctors to business owners to real estate developers, in protecting their assets from the potentially adverse consequences of a lawsuit.
-We understand that wealth accumulated over a lifetime can be quickly and irrevocably lost in a single lawsuit filed by a creditor or an unhappy customer or client.
+As Florida asset protection lawyers, we have assisted hundreds of clients, from medical doctors to business owners to real estate developers, protect their assets from judgment creditors and lawsuits.
+We understand that wealth accumulated over a lifetime can be quickly and irrevocably lost in lawsuits filed by creditors and the debt collection laws they use to attack clients’ assets.

-At Kramer, Green, Zuckerman, Green, & Buchsbaum, P.A., we know how hard you have worked to build your successful business and amass assets for you and your family.
+We know how hard you have worked to build your successful business and amass assets for you and your family.
 One complaint should not result in losing everything you have achieved in your professional life.
-Contact us today to learn what we can do to help prevent this situation from happening to you.
-Call the offices of Kramer Green at (954) 966-2112 or reach out to us online.
+Contact an asset protection lawyer in Florida today to learn what we can do to help prevent this situation from happening to you.
+Call the offices of Kramer Green at (954) 884-8373 or reach out to us online.

 The first line of defense is exemption planning.
 Florida has among the most generous exemption laws in the country.
 We try to make use of the Florida exemption statute to the extent that it makes economic sense.
 Most creditors who sue you and get judgments against you, or judgment creditors, cannot reach any of your exempt assets or take them to pay your debts.